ROAD TRIPS & EXPLORING AUSTRALIA

 A road trip around Australia covers 14, 935 km / 9,280 miles via National Highway 1.

-Australians love to travel and doing ‘The Big Lap’ of the country is high on the agenda for many.
-A drive around Australia takes a long time and it’s little wonder that many Aussies spend a year or more on the road exploring.
-Even the little island state of Tasmania can easily take a few months to fully experience…
+Australians love to travel and self-driving ‘The Big Lap’ of the country is high on the bucket list for many.
+A drive around Australia takes a long, long time and it’s little wonder that many Aussies spend a year or more on the road exploring, living in tents, caravans or motorhomes.

 Victoria is a state full of surprises and has more than enough natural attractions to keep visitors busy for months.
 From the capital city of Melbourne to the high country, mountains, our world-famous coastal drive and some of the best beaches in the country.

 We love road trips and have a number of itineraries that may help others with planning, most of our drives start in Melbourne and have included two weeks to see Uluru, touring The Flinders Ranges, camping and exploring New South Wales and within Victoria.